AppFolioOnboarding/tasks/tasks/12_tag_suggestion.md

 ---
 title: As a user I want to be suggested tags as I type them in.
+new_title: Tag Suggestion
 ---

+## As a user I want to be suggested tags as I type them in.

 Acceptance criteria:
 - [ ] Tags can be removed from the list using only the primary mouse click